skypointcloud/cdp/docs/docs/api.md

 3. Open the **Instances** > **GET /api/instances** endpoint.
 Select **Try it out** and **Execute** the call.

+# Throttling & Rate Limits
+Throttling is the process responsible for regulating the rate at which the application processing is conducted.
+Throttling is a way to practically implement rate-limiting.
+It lets API developers control how their API is used by setting up a temporary state, allowing the API to assess each request.
+Rate Limits refers to controlling the amount of incoming and outgoing traffic to or from a network.
+In this case, the rate limit for our API is set to be 2000 requests/sec.
+If the number of requests get above the threshold, then the requests after the threshold will get an error message responding that the request limit has reached.

 # References & Tips

 Here is a quick video on how to use JWT with Postman - https://www.youtube.com/watch?v=LKveAwao9HA